alecgalingit/slide-sage/README.md

 # Slide Sage

-This repository contains the code for an AI-powered lecture slide application that allows students to upload PowerPoint or PDF files and learn a lecture at their own pace.
+This repository contains the code for an AI-powered lecture slide web application that allows students to upload PowerPoint or PDF files and learn a lecture at their own pace.

 ## Technologies Used